Michelle Tan

-Michelle Tan (born March 11, 1987) is a Singaporean playwright and drama educator.
+Michelle Tan is a Singaporean playwright and drama educator.
 As a playwright, her work has been produced by several Singapore theatre companies including Cake Theatrical Productions, Singapore Repertory Theatre, Gateway Arts and Esplanade Theatres.

 Early life and education

 Tan was born in Singapore.
 She undertook her undergraduate studies in the United States at Brown University in Providence, Rhode Island, and graduated in 2010 with a BA in Theatre Arts & Performance Studies (Playwriting) and French Studies.

 Career

 In 2012, Garisan Kuning, an original short story by Tan, was published as part of an anthology of Singaporean work titled The Ayam Curtain.

 Thereafter, in 2014, Garisan Kuning (Stand Behind the Yellow Line), an original play by Tan, was performed under the direction of Samantha Scott-Blackhall, as part of Singapore Repertory Theatre's Made In Singapore series.
 In the same year, Tan adapted Henrik Ibsen's classic play A Doll's House for Our Company, a Singapore non-profit theatre company, and Tan's adaption was described by Today as an admirable localisation of Ibsen's play with "some pretty sharp writing".
 The Straits Times also described the strength of the adaptation in finding the parallels between Ibsen's work and society.

 During her stint as resident writer and drama instructor with Cake Theatrical Productions, Tan wrote Versus, a commissioned work for the 2015 Singapore International Festival of Arts.
 Tan also co-wrote Electra, which was nominated for Best Original Script in the 2016 The Straits Times Life!
 Theatre Award, Instructions for Swimming; Notes on Drowning, which was described by Today Online as a "humour-tinged drama", and Ophelia, which was described by Today Online as "a piece that resonated with issues of self-actualisation, especially for women".